Basic Quantum Algorithms: Analysis of the quantum part

 because $p(\ell)$ is large when the denominator is close to zero.
-This implies that $\pi \ell r/q$ must be close to a multiple of $\pi$ (let's say $k\pi$) and then the $\ell$'s that contribute most are
+This implies that $\pi \ell r/q$ must be close to a multiple of $\pi$ (say $k\pi$), and then the $\ell$'s with the highest chances are

 where $k$ runs from 0 to $r-1$.
 If $\ell$ is zero or an exact multiple of $q/r$ then $p(\ell)=c/q\approx 1/r$ --- see the definition of $p(\ell)$ in Eq.~(\ref{shor_prob(l)}).
 This analysis explains why the peaks of Fig.~\ref{fig:Shorprob} correspond to $\ell$'s that are close to ${kq}/{r}$.

-The output of the quantum part is a $m$-bit string $\ell$ such that $\ell$ is close to a multiple of $q/r$ and $m=\log_2 q$ (number of qubits of the first register).
+In summary, the output of the quantum part is a $m$-bit string $\ell$ such that $\ell$ is close to a multiple of $q/r$, where $m=\log_2 q$ (number of qubits of the first register).